mayabrandi/clinical_EPPs/README.md

 Select Trigger Location - at what point in the step the script should be run, and Trigger Style - how the script should be triggered.

-Add the new EPP to the Clinical-Genomics/clinical_EPPs repo first when you are sure it works on the stage server.
+The script is now avalible from within the step.
+Queue some samples to the step to try it!

 Read more about EPPs in the Clarity LIMS API Cookbook